This video features trainer, Carrie Seay of PHX Animal Behavior Center, walking through all of the steps to help teach your dog “Sit”.

 Step 1.
-Lure your dog into a sit by putting the treat up to her nose and slowly moving the treat backward toward her face and up over her head.
-Keep the treat lure close to your dog’s nose—if you move your hand up too quickly or too far away from her mouth, she may give up and lose interest.
+Lure your dog into a sit by putting the treat up to their nose and slowly moving the treat backward toward their face and up over their head.
+Keep the treat lure close to your dog’s nose—if you move your hand up too quickly or too far away from their mouth, they may give up and lose interest.

 Step 2.
 As soon as your dog’s hindquarters touch the ground praise and treat.
 Repeat as many times as you can, so long as you and your dog are still enjoying yourselves.
 Praise and treat every sit.

 Step 3.
 Now that your dog is readily following the lure into the sit position, start saying the verbal cue “Sit” one second before you lure your dog into a sit.
 Only say the cue once, in a happy tone of voice.

 Step 4.
 Repeat the exercise several times over a few days.
 When your dog sits reliably, it is time to take the treat out of your hand and use the verbal cue alone.
 If your dog doesn’t do the behavior at this point, first try luring without the treat.
 If that doesn’t work, put the treat back in your hand to do the lure.

 Making Sure Your Dog Understands both the Verbal and Visual Cues Individually